FrederikRogalski/compose-update/README.md

   Update docker-compose images automatically.

-  Takes one or more directorys as input and searches for a compose file in one of the following forms:
+  Takes one or more directories as input and searches for a compose file in one of the following forms:
   "compose.yaml", "compose.yml",
   "docker-compose.yaml", "docker-compose.yml"